Trauma, ADHD, and AuDHD: Why a Trauma-Focused Therapy Approach Matters

 “I know what I need to do — I just can’t do it”

-Instead of pushing harder, we explore what your system actually needs in order to feel safer, more regulated, and more resourced.
+In therapy, we slow this down.
+Instead of pushing harder, we explore what your system actually needs to feel safer, more regulated, and more resourced.
 Over time, this often leads to improved clarity, capacity, and self-trust — not through pressure, but through understanding.

 Finding the Right Fit Matters

+I believe strongly that therapy works best when it feels like a good fit.
 That’s why I offer free consultation calls — not as a sales pitch, but as a chance for you to:

 Ask questions